Welcome

 Starstruck Killers ($2,500 - $4,999)

-Jared Hunt Kendal and Dorian Kendal, Allison and Peter Lyneham, Kelly O’Sullivan, Serena Zilliacus and Pierre-Laurent Baudey
+Barbara Berkeley and Wendy Storch, Ashley Roland and Jamey Hampton, Jared Hunt Kendal and Dorian Kendal, Allison and Peter Lyneham, Megan and Jesse Milliken, Kelly O’Sullivan, Urban Cadance, Serena Zilliacus and Pierre-Laurent Baudey

 Comet Crusaders ($1,000 - $2,499)

-Gina Condon and Eric Cress, Dr. Abby and John Furukawa, Suzy Greenburg, Susan and Thomas Hannibal, Harrington Family Foundation, Jessica Hutchins and Stephen Malkmus, Paul King and Walter Jaffe, Melissa and Mark MacDonald, Robert Montgomery, Ann-Marie Nava, Ariel Nemirow, Kaelin and Frank Nieto, Reegan and David Rae, Ashley Roland and Jamey Hampton, See-yin So and Tyler Frank, Jane Tighe, Sarah and Stephen Schwarz, Derek Spears, Jennifer and Dr. Brandon Togioka, Sarah and Steve Wells
+Melinda and Jim Coats, Gina Condon and Eric Cress, Dr. Abby and John Furukawa, Suzy and Jonas Greenburg, Susan and Thomas Hannibal, Harrington Family Foundation, Alan Gerencer, Paul King and Walter Jaffe, Melissa and Mark MacDonald, Jodi and Kevin Morich, Ann-Marie Nava, Kaelin and Frank Nieto, Reegan and David Rae, Elizabeth Reed, Jane Tighe, Sarah and Stephen Schwarz, Jennifer and Dr. Brandon Togioka, Sarah and Steve Wells

 Meteoric Marvels ($500 - $999)